-These spring rolls are fun to make and surprisingly filling!
-Spring rolls are also a clever way to get kids to eat new vegetables.
-Spring rolls are perfect for warm summer days when you don’t want to turn on the oven, and they are pretty darn quick to make.
+Spring rolls with homemade peanut sauce are fun to make and surprisingly filling!
+Spring rolls are also a clever way for kids to eat new vegetables.
+They are perfect for warm summer days when you don’t want to turn on the oven and are pretty quick to make.
 Of course, you won’t want to save them just for summer!

-There are lots and lots of sauces available in the grocery stores, including peanut sauce.
-I am sharing my favorite peanut sauce recipe in case you prefer making one.
+Lots and lots of sauces are available in grocery stores, including peanut sauce.
+I am sharing my favorite peanut sauce recipe in case you prefer making your own.

 Tips On Prepping Spring Rolls:

 1. Be patient, be gentle, and don’t expect perfection!

 2. Cutting all the ingredients ahead is easier when making spring rolls.
 I put everything on a large cookie sheet next to a large bowl of water where I will be dipping the wrappers.
 It’s much easier when everything is close at hand.

 3. Rolling and wrapping the spring rolls takes practice.
 The wrappers are quite fragile after they are dipped in the water…and quite sticky after they are wrapped.

 4. The package suggests placing the dipped wrappers on a clean tea towel.
 I used a plastic cutting surface because I wanted something firm to roll them on, and it worked great.